CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-01.md

 4. Click on **Chat** on the UI

 5. Enter a question : `What is the difference between this model and previous neural network?` , Wait for the output to be generated, then check the answer and the number of tokens used.

+## Review
+In this lab you have completed the following tasks:
+- Created, tested, and deployed a Prompt flow
+- Cloned an existing prompt flow
+- Added runtime & Test the flow